AndreBaltazar8/ablac/docs/status.md

 - Foreign exports have a versioned ABI manifest, value-safe scalar and copied byte inputs, owned byte results, call-scoped callbacks, and an opt-in checked boundary on supported hosted targets.
 - Android and WASM/MVC are extension-owned proofs.
+Target extensions may pass any triple supported by the installed LLVM for object or static-library emission; linking remains guarded by an explicit format/linker contract.
   The compiler contains only generic target, artifact, ABI, capability, and graph machinery.
 - Compile-time import-provider functions resolve Git/GitHub packages through immutable commit/tree locks, bounded transactional caches, offline mode, and a complete vendor fallback.
 Root manifests retain dependency capability